DavidStevensonVtex/Linux/The-Linux-Command-Line/ch30/troubleshooting.md

 This will prevent a filename starting with a hyphen from being interpreted as a command option.

 As a general rule, always precede wildcards (such as \* and \?) with `./` to prevent misinterpretation by commands.

+#### Verifying Input

+A general rule of good programming is that if a program accepts input, it must be able to deal with anything it receives.
+This means input must be carefully screened to ensure that only valid input is accepted for further processing.

+One script contained the following test to verify a menu selection:

+`[[ $REPLY =~ ^[0-3]$ ]]`